 1.2.1.
-Our child safeguarding policy outlines how we will fulfill our duty of care to safeguard those we work with and those that work on our behalf.
+Our child safeguarding policy outlines how we will fulfil our duty of care to safeguard those we work with and those that work on our behalf.
 The policy applies to all employees, self-employed staff, media partners and volunteers (including Trustees) (hereafter called ESEMVS).

-1Anyone who has not yet reached their 18th birthday.
-The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or entitlements to services or protection (Working Together, 2018).
+Anyone who has not yet reached their 18th birthday.
+The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or entitlements to services or protection (Working Together, 2023).

-2All our work with children is informed by the Children Act 1989 and Children Act 2004.
-Other relevant documents which are accessible online include Children and Families Act 2014, Children and Young Person's Act 2008, Working Together to Safeguard Children 2018 that Integrate UK upholds its statutory safeguarding obligations.
+All our work with children is informed by the Children Act 1989 and Children Act 2004.
+Other relevant documents which are accessible online include Children and Families Act 2014, Children and Young Person's Act 2008, Working Together to Safeguard Children 2023

-- 1.2.2.
+1.2.2.
 This policy provides clear standards and processes for all our staff, volunteers and partners.

-This ensures that everyone is clear about the organisational responsibilities, their individual roles and the procedures to follow in order to safeguard children. - 1.2.3.
-The Board of Trustees of Integrate UK is ultimately accountable for ensuring
+This ensures that everyone is clear about the organisational responsibilities, their individual roles and the procedures to follow in order to safeguard children.

+1.2.3.
+The Board of Trustees of Integrate UK is ultimately accountable for ensuring that Integrate UK upholds its statutory safeguarding obligations.